Transportation

 WebQuery helps you match your typed in address with an address in the database by allowing you to enter a partial street name.
 For example, you could enter "2555 Lex" to match "2555 Lexington Ave N"

-The Tangipahoa Parish School System Transportation Department is in the process of reinstating the Edulog Parent Portal Lite App.
-Parents/guardians may download the App through their cell phone’s app store to track their student(s) transportation to and from school.
+Parents/guardians may download the Edulog Parent Portal Lite App through their cell phone’s app store to track their student(s) transportation to and from school.

 Ready to track your bus?